Women in the United States Prohibition movement: Populist Party

-The Populist party faced divisions within itself, but the majority of its members were individually for the Prohibition Reform.
+The Populist party faced divisions within itself, but the majority of its members were individually for the Prohibition Reform as their origins stem from a Christian group.
 However, they never officially announced where they stood on their view of the movement as a collective group.
-Francis E. Willard was one of many who urged the Populist party to make an official statement.
+This is because they did not want to seem "anti-white" by attracting the black vote, thus they switched their focus to economics.
+However, Francis E. Willard was one of many who urged the Populist party to make an official statement.
 She tried to fuse the WCTU with the Prohibition party because they seemed to be making an impact on Populist members.
 She received opposition in her attempt because the Prohibition party didn't feel ready to support Women's Suffrage on top of what they were already trying to reform.
 However, the Populist party still had allies such as James Baird Weaver and Ignatius Donnelly who were in full support of both Prohibition and Women's Suffrage.

 Women's Christian Temperance Union

 The logo of the Women's Christian Temperance Union.

 The Women's Christian Temperance Union was organized on November 18, 1874, in Cleveland, Ohio.
 It quickly became the largest women's organization in the United States.
 The women in the movement were inspired by the serious drinking problem in the United States and the disproportionate ills that befell women whose husbands were drunkards.
 It was seen as both a moral and home issue, allowing women to join the political sphere in unprecedented ways.

 Men were barred from voting and holding office within the movement, though they were asked to contribute financially.

-The Women's Christian Temperance Union was founded by Annie Wittenmyer in 1874.
+The Women's Christian Temperance Union was founded by Annie Wittenmyer in 1874. and developed a network of over 1,000 affiliates.
+Many wanted to add women's suffrage to the groups mission.
+Annie declined this and was replaced by Frances E. Willard.
 In 1879 Frances E. Willard became the new president and remained president until her death.
 The organization did not purely focus on temperance, but also promoted other social controls and the issue of equality for women.
 These other issues were part of Willard's “Do Everything” policy.

 The WCTU was united under a common leader, Willard, but had significant autonomy for local chapters.
 Willard often traveled the country to promote the WCTU and visit local chapters.
 She visited Texas in 1882 and California in 1883.
 These visits inspired rapid membership growth.